tombrille/svelteplot/src/routes/why-svelteplot/+page.md

 [fork](https://svelte.dev/playground/e136cdefec7943cba5e6d7b604a2e50c?version=5)

 Also, simply by being a Svelte framework, SveltePlot can support tweens and transitions!
 In the following plot, we're using the [Tween state](https://svelte.dev/docs/svelte-motion#Tween) from `svelte/motion` to smoothly update the vertical domain whenever the data changes.
+Try clicking on the bars to change their values.

 ```svelte live
 <script>